-Northumberland County is located on the northern shores of Lake Ontario, roughly 1.5 hours east of Toronto.
+Northumberland County is located on the northern shores of Lake Ontario, just over an hour east of Toronto.
 With an abundance of natural scenery, historic town centers, and delicious eateries, the area is becoming an increasingly popular tourist destination.
 Many of the things to do in Northumberland Country are within close proximity to one another, which makes it an ideal area to visit.

-Read about the things to do in Northumberland County listed below to see for yourself!
+Read about the fantastic things to do in Northumberland County listed below to see for yourself!

 If you’re looking to go further afield, check out my posts on the things to do in Peterborough and the Kawarthas, the things to do in Prince Edward County, the things to do in Eastern Ontario, and the things to do in and around the Ottawa area.